KoЯn – The Nothing

 Tom Keifer – Rise - 80%

-It was more than three decades ago that some of us got to hear Night Songs, the debut by Cinderella, which elevated them to the stardom, basically off the bat.
-The band was riding the wave of the glam rock at the time and managed to repeat the success with the follow up Long Cold Winter.
-By the time they released the heavily underrated Heartbreak Station, the bells of the commercial demise were beginning to ring, something which was cemented with band’s final release, the 1994’s Still Climbing.
+It was more than three decades ago that some of us got to hear Night Songs, the debut by Cinderella, which elevated them to stardom, basically off the bat.
+The band was riding the wave of the Glam Rock at the time and managed to repeat the success with the follow-up Long Cold Winter.
+By the time they released the heavily underrated Heartbreak Station, the bells of the commercial demise were beginning to ring, something which was cemented with the band’s final release, the 1994’s Still Climbing.

-What those last two last albums did, however, was bring the band’s true blues roots to the surface.
-Cinderella might have been labels as glam rock band and they do owe a big part of their commercial success to that very labeling, but right under the glittery surface of their early years, the blues roots were not only bubbling, but they were basically all over the pace.
-In late 80’s Cinderella was, much like Tesla, basically mislabeled as a glam rock band.
+What those last two last albums did, however, was brought the band’s true Blues roots to the surface.
+Cinderella might have been labels as a Glam Rock band, and they do owe a big part of their commercial success to that very labelling, but right under the glittery surface of their early years, the blues roots were not only bubbling, but they were basically all over the pace.
+In the late ’80s Cinderella was, much like Tesla, basically mislabelled as a glam rock band.
 They did bear part of the blame, taking into the image, most likely under pressure from record companies, but their roots and approach were always bluesy hard rock.

 Years have passed since and music climates and techniques have changed time and time again and almost two decades after release of Still Climbing band’s singer/guitarist/songwriter Tom Keifer released his solo debut, which was a good demonstration of this man’s songwriting qualities and not the least, the fact that he had plenty to say.
 Keifer’s solo debut was as good as you’d expect from the man who basically wrote each and every Cinderella song, but it did lack more of those razor sharps edges.
 The follow-up Rise sees him shaking off some of the tension, and uneven direction that did mark the solo debut.